bet4a/d3wiki/Upgrading-to-3.0.md

 });
 ```

 The reason for this change is two-fold.
-First, it adopts the standard {error, result} asynchronous callback convention established by Node.js.
-This makes it familiar to JavaScript developers.
+First, it adopts the standard {error, result} asynchronous callback convention established by Node.js which makes it familiar to JavaScript developers.
 Better yet, it means you can use helpers for asynchronous JavaScript, such as [Queue.js](https://github.com/mbostock/queue).
 For example, say you wanted to load two resources for a map visualization, a GeoJSON file "us-states.json" and a data file "us-state-populations.tsv".
 In 2.x, you probably would have loaded these serially by nesting callbacks:

 ```js
 d3.json("us-states.json", function(states) {